 Examples Of Dynamic Equalizers

 Before we wrap things up, it’s always a great idea to consider some examples.
-Let’s have a look at a couple of different dynamic equalizers to help solidify our understanding of this EQ type.
+Let’s look at a couple of different dynamic equalizers to help solidify our understanding of this EQ type.

 In this section, we’ll discuss: